Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Motion Planning for CAVs in Mixed Traffic with Model Predictive Control

 \subsection{Moving Horizon Inverse Reinforcement Learning}

 To identify the weights $\bbsym{\omega}_2$ and $\bbsym{\omega}_{12}$ in the individual objective function of \HDV{2} and the shared objective, we utilize the feature-based IRL approach \cite{ziebart2008maximum,kuderer2015learning}, a machine learning technique developed to learn the underlying objective or reward of an agent by observing its behavior.
 We define the vector of all features and the vector of all corresponding weights in \HDV{2}'s objective function as $\bb{f} = [\bbsym{\phi}^\top_{2}, \bbsym{\phi}^\top_{12}]^{\top}$ and $\bbsym{\theta} = [\bbsym{\omega}^\top_{2}, \bbsym{\omega}^\top_{12}]^{\top}$, respectively.
 Let $\tilde{\bb{f}}$ be the vector of average observed feature values computed from data and $\EE_{p} [\bb{f}]$ be the expected feature values with a given probability distribution $p$ over trajectories.
-With feature-based IRL, the goal is to learn the weight vector $\bbsym{\theta} \in \Omega$, where $\Omega = \WWW_2 \times \WWW_{12}$, so that expected feature values can match observed feature values.
+With feature-based IRL, the goal is to learn the weight vector $\bbsym{\theta} \in \Omega$, where $\Omega = \WWW_2 \times \WWW_{12}$ so that expected feature values can match observed feature values.

-Similar to in \cite{Le2022cdc}, we implement the IRL algorithm online in a moving horizon fashion.
-In moving horizon IRL, at each time step we utilize the $L \in \NN \setminus \{ 0 \}$ most recent trajectory segments to update the weight estimate, where $L$ is the estimation horizon length.
-Let $t$ be the current time step and $\RRR_t = \{ \bb{r}_m \}_{m = 1,\dots, L}$ be the set of $L$ sample trajectory segments collected over the estimation horizon at time $t$, in which $\bb{r}_m = ( \bb{x}_{1,t-m}, \bb{x}_{2,t-m}, \bb{x}_{1,t-m+1}, \bb{x}_{1,t-m+1}, \bb{u}_{1,t-m}, \bb{u}_{2,t-m} )$, for $m = 1,\dots, L$, is the tuple representing the trajectory segment.
+In moving horizon IRL, at each time step, we utilize the $L \in \NN$ most recent trajectory segments to update the weight estimate, where $L$ is the estimation horizon length.
+Let $t$ be the current time step and $\RRR_t = \{ \bb{r}_m \}_{m = 1,\dots, L}$ be the set of $L$ sample trajectory segments collected over the estimation horizon at time $t$, in which $\bb{r}_m = ( \bb{x}_{12,t-m}, \bb{x}_{12,t-m+1}, \bb{u}_{12,t-m} )$, for $m = 1,\dots, L$, is the tuple representing the trajectory segment.
 We use the maximum entropy IRL approach \cite{ziebart2008maximum} that utilizes an exponential family distribution for $p$ and maximizes the entropy of the distribution, yielding the following optimization problem

 To solve \eqref{eq:opt-phi}, one can use gradient-based methods where the gradient can be approximated by the difference between the expected and the empirical feature values \cite{ziebart2008maximum}